oldshensheep/place/README.md

 By default, a canvas of 1000x1000 pixels will be initialized

-If you want to configure the canvas size, backup rate and other parameters you can use a custom configuration file Start with a custom configuration file
+If you want to configure the canvas size, backup rate and other parameters you can use a custom configuration file.

+Start with a custom configuration file

 ```shell